My Dad’s Easy Homemade Kung Pao Chicken Recipe

 2. A Cornstarch-Based Marinade

-The marinade coats the chicken in a thin protective layer that locks in moisture and creates that silky, restaurant-style texture once it hits the hot wok.
+The marinade coats the chicken pieces in a thin protective layer that locks in moisture and creates that silky, restaurant-style texture once it hits the hot wok.

 Don’t skip this step—it’s one of the reasons this Kung Pao Chicken tastes like takeout, but better.